Microblading is a process where semi-permanent ink is pushed into the skin using a needle. The procedure is common for defining eyebrows.

 Cleansing with saline/witch hazel 4-5 times a day

-• If eyebrows will be kept clean and dry only a thin film (not scab) will appear after 4-7 days.
-It will peel of itself gently (do not touch or scratch it) after 7-10 days.
-After the film peels of dryness and flakiness can appear.
-In this case a small amount (almost invisible) of coconut or grape seed oil can be used after disinfection.
-Pay attention on cleansing eyebrows during all healing period (28-45 days).
+• If eyebrows are kept clean and dry, only a thin film (not scab) will appear after 4-7 days.
+It will peel off itself gently (do not touch or scratch it) after 7-10 days.
+After the film peels off, dryness and flakiness can appear.
+In this case, a small amount (almost invisible) of coconut or grapeseed oil can be used after disinfection.
+Pay attention to cleansing eyebrows during all healing period (28-45 days).